ros2/ros2_documentation/source/Integrations-and-related/Simulators/Webots/Setting-Up-Simulation-Webots-Advanced.rst

 Background
 ----------

-In this tutorial you will extend the package created in the first part of the tutorial: :doc:`./Setting-Up-Simulation-Webots-Basic`.
+In this tutorial you will extend the package created in the first part of the tutorial: :doc:`Setting-Up-Simulation-Webots-Basic`.
 The aim is to implement a ROS 2 node that avoids obstacles using the robot's distance sensors.
 This tutorial focuses on using robot devices with the ``webots_ros2_driver`` interface.

 Prerequisites
 -------------

-This is a continuation of the first part of the tutorial: :doc:`./Setting-Up-Simulation-Webots-Basic`.
+This is a continuation of the first part of the tutorial: :doc:`Setting-Up-Simulation-Webots-Basic`.
 It is mandatory to start with the first part to set up the custom packages and necessary files.

 This tutorial is compatible with version 2023.1.0 of ``webots_ros2`` and Webots R2023b, as well as upcoming versions.